microsoft/bobsql/demos/sqlserver2022/IQP/psp/readme.md

 ## Setup the demo

+1. Create a directory at c:\sql_sample_databases to store backups and files.
 1. Copy WideWorldImporters from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak (the restore script assumes c:\sql_sample_databases)
-2. Restore the WideWorldImporters backup.
+1. Restore the WideWorldImporters backup.
 You can edit and use the **restorewwi.sql** script.
-3. Load and execute the **populatedata.sql** script to load more data into the Warehouse.StockItems table.
+1. Load and execute the **populatedata.sql** script to load more data into the Warehouse.StockItems table.
 This script will take 5 mins to run
-4. Rebuild an index associated with the table with **rebuild_index.sql**
+1. Rebuild an index associated with the table with **rebuild_index.sql**
-5. Create a new procedure to be used for the workload test using **proc.sql**.
+1. Create a new procedure to be used for the workload test using **proc.sql**.
-6. Edit your servername in sqlsetup.cmd and execute the script.
+1. Edit your servername in sqlsetup.cmd and execute the script.
 This will ensure the WideWorldImporters database is at dbcompat 150 and clear the query store.

 ## See a PSP problem for a single query execution.